On This page

 If you get workers’ comp for an orthopedic injury, the insurer may try to force you back to work too soon, which could exacerbate your injury.
 The physician assigned to your workers’ comp case could declare you recovered and ready to return to work despite your pain.

 Our workers’ compensation attorneys at Joye Law Firm can help make sure you obtain all of the benefits you are due.
 We can review the circumstances of your orthopedic injury and make sure that your workers’ compensation application documents your eligibility for benefits.
-If necessary, we can refer you for a second-opinion examination with an orthopedist.
-We’ll use our knowledge of South Carolina workers’ comp system to help identify the connection between your injury and workplace activity.
+If necessary, we can refer you for a second opinion examination with an orthopedist.
+We’ll use our knowledge of the South Carolina workers’ comp system to help identify the connection between your injury and workplace activity.

 If your claim has already been denied, we can appeal the decision for you.
 If your case warrants a third-party claim against someone other than your employer who caused your injury, our personal injury lawyers can vigorously pursue that compensation for you, too.

-Joye Law Firm had a firm record of five lawyers recognized in the 2021 edition of The Best Lawyers in America in the area Workers’ Compensation – Claimants.
+Joye Law Firm had a firm record of five lawyers recognized in the 2021 edition of The Best Lawyers in America in the area of Workers’ Compensation – Claimants.
 Attorney Ken Harrell, the managing partner of Joye Law Firm, was recognized by The Best Lawyers in America as the 2021 “Lawyer of the Year” in the category of Workers’ Compensation – Claimants for Charleston.
 John Roxon, of our Myrtle Beach office, and Sydney Lynn, of our Columbia office, were among those listed.

 Contact a South Carolina Workers’ Compensation Attorney

-The experienced South Carolina workers’ compensation attorneys at Joye Law Firm can help you deal with the complex process of pursuing workers compensation benefits after an orthopedic injury on the job.
+The experienced South Carolina workers’ compensation attorneys at Joye Law Firm can help you deal with the complex process of pursuing workers’ compensation benefits after an orthopedic injury on the job.

 Call us at (888) 324-3100 or fill out our online contact form for a free consultation with one of our workers’ compensation attorneys.
 There is no charge for the claim review and no strings attached.